 Besides, who doesn't love pie?

 At our home, a pie goes down fabulously, no questions asked.
-While an Apple Pie is Desi’s favorite, he pretty much adores just about any fruity pie, and so does Jay.
-So when I find myself with more fruit on hand than we can eat fast enough, I put it into a jam or a pie and I can be sure that it will disappear — fast.
+While an apple pie, like this Vegan Skillet Apple Pie is Desi's favorite, he pretty much adores just about any fruity pie, and so does Jay.
+So when I find myself with more fruit on hand than we can eat fast enough, I put it into a jam or a pie and I can be sure that it will disappear -- fast.

 We have plenty of other wild visitors too, including a few outdoor cats.
 Recently, Georgia and Canoli, who have been living in our neighborhood for years, were joined by an incredibly friendly black cat with bright green eyes.
 She is eartipped, which indicates a spayed outdoor cat, but when I go into the yard with the cat food most evenings, she will happily run to me, rub herself against my legs, and demand that I give her a good scratch behind the ears.
 I've been thinking of getting her into the house, although Lily, Leo and Billy might take some convincing.